Every marriage and thus every divorce is unique. Each is handled differently.

 If you are married and living separate and apart from your spouse, where at least one of you has formed the intention to permanently separate, you are “separated” under Virginia law.
 There is nothing to file and nothing you have to sign to show you are “separated.”

-Now, you may very well want to sign a written agreement with your spouse (after consultation with an attorney – don’t sign one you draft yourself) before you separate or even if you have already separated.
+Now, you may very well want to sign a written agreement with your spouse (after consultation with a divorce attorney – don't sign one you draft yourself) before you separate or even if you have already separated.
 By doing so, you protect yourself against your spouse making a claim of “desertion” against you.
-If the separation is by agreement, then you are not deserting him or her.
+If the separation is by agreement, then you are not deserting your spouse.

 Where the spouses can reach an agreement on their own as to the terms of their divorce, their agreement will be set forth in a written separation agreement (see “Separation Agreements” below).

 This document will describe the majority of what will happen in terms of property division, support, and child custody/support of minor children.

 Then, once the required period of separation has passed, the only thing that remains is to ask the court to divorce you.

 Under those circumstances, you normally would not have to appear in court–this is often done through the mail using affidavits.